-Born in 1952, in Des Moines, Iowa, John Taylor is an American writer, critic, and translator.
-He studied mathematics at the University of Idaho (graduating in 1974), then literature and philosophy at the University of Hamburg (Germany), where he was a Rotary International Fellow.
+Born in 1952, John Taylor is an American writer, critic, and translator.
+After growing up in Des Moines, he studied mathematics at the University of Idaho (graduating in 1974), then literature and philosophy at the University of Hamburg (Germany), where he was a Rotary International Fellow.
 He also spent a year on the island of Samos, Greece, before settling in France in 1977.
 After living in Paris until 1987, he moved to Angers, in the lower Loire Valley.

 Taylor is the author of nine collections of stories, short prose, and poetry:

 —Mysteries of the Body and the Mind, 1998

 —Now the Summer Came to Pass, 2012